 This way, you can avoid them being overcooked or dry.

 - Make sure everyone at the table knows NOT to wait for the cook before they eat (against proper French table etiquette).

 Savory crêpes are ‘made to order’ and they will get cold by the time you are done serving everyone.

-Aha… we had some questions… Olivier did the crêpes following his recipe again, and here are more tips in video:
+Aha… we had some questions from our followers… Olivier did the crêpes following his recipe again, and here are more tips in the video:

 So now it’s your turn… let us know how they turned out!
 Bon ap’ :-)

 Here are some essential French words to order crêpes and galettes in France.